gaepdit/template-app/README.md

 Complete the following tasks when the application is ready for deployment.

-* Create server-specific settings and config files and add copies to the "app-config" repository.
+* Create server-specific settings and config files and add copies to the "app-config" GitHub repository.
 * Create Web Deploy Publish Profiles for each web server using the "Example-Server.pubxml" file as an example.
 * Configure the following external services as needed:
     - [Azure App registration](https://portal.azure.com/#view/Microsoft_AAD_RegisteredApps/ApplicationsListBlade) to manage employee authentication. *(Add configuration settings in the "AzureAd" section in a server settings file.)*